Family reunification parole processes

 Interview

-The interview will be in Havana, Cuba or Port-au-Prince, Haiti, depending on which program you applied to.
+The interview details will depend on which program you applied to.
 USCIS staff will ask your family members questions to determine whether to grant parole.

 Your family members should bring all required documents to the interview, including: